medalihkiri/Custom-physics-in-Unity/README.md

 Feel free to donload the project, experiment with it, and use it for education purposes.

 ## Instruction (Plug and Play)
-THe project consists of one script to be attached to a 3D project that has no Unity Physics components.
+The project consists of one script to be attached to a 3D project that has no Unity Physics components.
 Drop the object in the scene, Lift the object up, play, and watch the object react.
 Experiment with the values to achieve a more desireable outcome.